sp123456g/git_try/git_branch_usage.md

 ### 12. rebase: take the last commit of the target branch to the current branch
     git checkout editting_branch_name
     git rebase target_branch
+### 13. merge with branch note: use no fast-forward
+    git merge branch_name --no-ff